akshell/docs/ref/ak/unittest.rst

 TestClient
 ==========

-.. class:: TestClient(users=[], apps={})
+.. class:: TestClient

-   A ``TestClient`` object emulates a real application client, a browser or another application.
+   A ``TestClient`` object emulates a real application client.
 Via ``TestClient`` methods one could make requests and check for expected responses.
 A client is usually created in the :meth:`~TestCase.setUp` method of a particular :class:`TestCase` subclass.

    The :meth:`request` ``TestClient`` method creates a sandbox environment throughout a handling of a test request.
-It temporarily substitutes the :func:`describeApp`, :func:`getAdminedApps`, :func:`getDevelopedApps` functions and instrument the :meth:`~Template.render` :class:`Template` method, the :meth:`~Handler.handle` :class:`Handler` method, and the ``require.main.exports.main()`` function.
+It temporary instruments the :meth:`~Template.render` :class:`Template` method, the :meth:`~Handler.handle` :class:`Handler` method, and the ``require.main.exports.main()`` function.

-   The sandbox environment is described by the ``TestClient`` constructor arguments. *users* should be an array of user names to use in test requests. *apps* should be an object mapping application names to application descriptions.
-Each description should have an ``admin`` property (``string``) and may have a ``developers`` property (``Array``).

-   .. method:: login(user)

-      Log in the user with the name *user*.
-Subsequent test requests will be sent in the name of this user.

-   .. method:: logout()

-      Log out the logged in user.
-Subsequent test requests will be sent in the name of the anonymous user.

    .. method:: request(request)